Abel’s and Cain’s Offerings

 However, by studying the Scriptures we find that after the fall of mankind (1) God made a gracious revelation to him – that it was only by the use of sacrifices as sin-offerings the race of fallen man could approach his Creator (Hebrews 9:22).

-Nevertheless, these sacrifices, being offered to God as sin offerings, pointed to Christ as our atoning sacrifice (Hebrews 10:1-10).
-The blood of those animals therefore represented that of Christ.
-They were accepted as sacrifices for sin insofar as they pointed forward to Christ's perfect sacrifice, which God knew he would make shedding His blood at the cross of Calvary (Colossians 1:20).
+Nevertheless, these sacrifices, being offered to God as sin offerings, pointed to Christ as our atoning sacrifice (1) (Hebrews 10:1-10).
+The blood of those animals; therefore, represented that of Christ.
+They were accepted as sacrifices for sin insofar as they pointed forward to Christ’s perfect sacrifice, which God knew he would make shedding Jesus’ blood (1) at the cross of Calvary (Colossians 1:20).
 On account of this, God was able to forgive the sins of His people who lived before the time of Christ.
 His death was for the redemption of the transgressions that were committed under the first testament (Hebrews 9:15) or law of Moses (Hebrews 8:5-9).
 All the sacrifices offered under the law pointed forward to Christ, the perfect sin offering, who put away sin by the sacrifice of himself (Hebrews 9:26; 13:11,12; Romans 8:3.
 2 Corinthians 5:21).
-The coats made of the skins of these sacrifices pointed to Christ’s righteousness with which we must be clothed if we would be saved (Romans 3:21-27.
+The coats made of the skins of these sacrifices pointed to Christ’s righteousness with which we must be clothed if we are to be saved (Romans 3:21-27.
 1 Corinthians 1:30).